 Section 20.
 Personal Property

 a.
 An applicant/recipient shall be ineligible for General Assistance if such applicant/recipient possesses excessive interest in personal property as described in Paragraphs 1-8 below, when the combined aggregate value of the excess exceeds a total of $600.00.

-GENERAL ASSISTANCE POLICIES

 1. Cash, bank accounts, stocks, bonds, and negotiable securities of an aggregate value in excess of $100.00 per household.

 2. Other personal property, including but not limited to luxury jewelry, antiques, recreational equipment or vehicles, hobby equipment, musical instruments and livestock of an aggregate fair market value in excess of $250.00 per household